 If you’re looking for an efficient, low-impact workout that will shape and tone your body from head to toe, help you lose weight, improve your cardiovascular health and flexibility and build your stamina, strength, and endurance, it’s hard to go past rowing machine workouts.

 The fitness and health benefits of rowing machine workouts can be experienced by anyone, regardless of age or fitness level.
-And with various types and models to choose from in a wide range of prices, there’s a rowing machine for everyone.
+And with various types, models, and price ranges to choose from, there’s a rowing machine for everyone.

-Click the following link to read reviews of some of my favorite rowing machines, or click the last link on this page to shop for rowing machines on Amazon.
+Click the following link to read reviews of some of my favorite rowing machines.